Difference Between Intrinsic and Extrinsic Motivation

 - Playing football because you are impressed by Messi or Ronaldo

 - Working hard to impress your boss, get appreciation and rewards

 Both intrinsic and extrinsic motivations help in establishing a healthy working environment.

 An honest feedback-oriented atmosphere is ideal for productivity and growth.
-Acknowledgment is also a good factor for intrinsic and extrinsic motivation in the employees.
+Acknowledgement is also a good factor for intrinsic and extrinsic motivation in employees.

 Positive criticism helps people to learn and improve their work delivery.
 On the other hand, too much criticism and praise are both negative factors in organizational motivation.

 Extrinsic incentives like commissions, bonuses, and awards play a necessary part in employees’ motivation.
 For example, if an employee gives extra time and effort to achieve assigned goals, additional benefits should be given to encourage him.

 Failures and disappointments are sometimes dependent on your luck.
 You fail to accomplish your life goals and targets despite hard work.